Dornubari Vizor September 15, 2023

-More specific, community-related information helps give you valuable insight into the minds of your audience.
+More specifically, community-related information helps give you valuable insight into the minds of your audience.
 When you know what’s in their heads, you can effectively attempt to engage the community.

-There are a variety of different audience research methods one can use to learn about its community.
+There are a variety of different audience research methods one can use to learn about a community.
 Some of these methods can include:

-A quiz can give great insight into the mind of your community.
-A typical quiz is similar to a survey but involves a points scoring system.
+A quiz can give great insight into the minds of your community members.
+A typical quiz is similar to a survey but involves a points-scoring system.
 This added game element can make it appear more inviting and fun.

 Interviews ask a series of questions, like surveys and quizzes.
-What makes interviews different is that they are done between individuals.
-It is personalized.
-Interviews can be done online and in-person.
+What makes interviews different is that they are done between individuals and are personalized.
+Interviews can be done online and in person.

 Leadquizzes allows you to create fully customizable quizzes and surveys.

-Content is king.
-That’s what they say.
-That’s what Bill Gates said in 96.
-It’s true.
-Businesses are spending more than ever on its content marketing budgets.
+Content is still king.
+That’s what they say, and it’s true.
+Businesses are spending more than ever on their content marketing budgets.
 It’s expected to be a 300 billion industry in 2019.